 Deacon Andy Ford was raised in a Christian home and began attending Covenant in 1982.
 He and his wife, Carolyn have 2 children, Daniel and Anna.
 One of Andy’s hobbies is wood cutting.

 Deacon Mark Kleeman grew up in a Christian home, but can't remember a specific time when he came to know the Lord.
 Through God's grace, his faith strengthened during his high school and college years.
 He started attending Covenant with his family in 1998 and it was at that time he met his wife, Rebecca, who had attended Covenant her whole life.
 The Kleemans have participated in a number of short-term missions trips with Covenant and have taught the 2 and 3 year old Sunday school class.
-Mark also leads a set up team which helps prepare for congregational events.
-He enjoys spending time at home chasing young sons Sam and Ben, as well as following Philadelphia sports teams.
+Mark enjoys spending time at home with his children Sam, Ben and Cora, as well as following Philadelphia sports teams.

 Deacon Ken Markwalter was raised in an evangelical church and was called to faith as a teenager.
 He began attending Covenant in 2010 and has enjoyed the opportunity to serve in the following ways: leading adult Sunday School classes, speaking at the men's breakfast, leading men's retreat discussions, assisting with a children’s Sunday School class, serving on the youth group leadership committee, assisting with various youth events and projects, and he has also participated in several diaconal maintenance projects.
 He and his wife Barb have a daughter, LeeAnn and a son, Ethan.
 In his free time Ken enjoys skiing, golfing and fellowship with others.

 Deacon Steve Rutkowski was raised in a family that went to church every Sunday, but where the gospel was rarely preached.
 He came to faith at Bucknell University through the Fellowship of Christian Athletes and some faithful Christians.
 One upper classman who had an impact on his life during his freshman year was a member of the crew team named John Muhlfeld.
 Steve began attending Covenant in 1997 and is the chair of the Missions Committee.
-He has played on the softball team since its inception, and also participated in Evangelism Explosion in the past.
 Steve and his wife, Carrie, have 3 children: Rachel, Sarah and Daniel.
-During his free time he enjoys watching and participating in all kinds of sports and playing with his children.
+During his free time he enjoys watching and participating in all kinds of sports and spending time with his children.

 Deacon George Schmidt was invited to Covenant by his brother-in-law in 1982.
 One week later George and his wife, Cathy, came to faith through the Evangelism Explosion presentation by Covenant’s first pastor, Dave Brewer.
 This has been the first and only church George has ever belonged to and he has served as a youth leader, Jr. Church teacher, a deacon and softball coach.
 George and Cathy have 3 grown children, David, Rebecca and Christine.
 In his free time George likes to walk on the bike path with Cathy and especially enjoys Phillies baseball and Eagles football.